dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

 The ProblemWhen you create web (or command-line) interfaces in PHP, you give the user access to functionality.
 The trade-off in interface design is between power and ease-of-use.
 As a rule, the more power you give your user, the more cluttered and confusing your interface becomes.
 Good interface design can help a lot here, of course.
 But if 90 percent of users are using the same 30 percent of your features, the costs of piling on the functionality may outweigh the benefits.
 You may wish to consider simplifying your system for most users.
 But what of the power users, that ten percent who use your system’s advanced features?
 Perhaps you can accommodate them in a different way.
 By offering such users a domain language (often called a  DSL—Domain Specific Language), you might actually extend the power of your application.

-235

-Chapter 11 ■ performing and representing tasks

 Of course, you have a programming language at hand right away.
 It’s called PHP.
 Here’s how you could

 allow your users to script your system: